Integration by substitution

 In calculus, integration by substitution, also known as u-substitution, reverse chain rule or change of variables, is a method for evaluating integrals and antiderivatives.
-It is the counterpart to the chain rule for differentiation, and can loosely be thought of as using the chain rule "backwards".
+It is the counterpart to the chain rule for differentiation, and can loosely be thought of as using the chain rule "backwards."
+This involves differential forms.

 Substitution for a single variable

-Introduction
+Introduction (indefinite integrals)

 Before stating the result rigorously, consider a simple case using indefinite integrals.